History of Sex in Cinema:

 She used sex to combat loneliness and neglect by her parents, conveyed through a "Dear Diary" format.
 Geraldine Chaplin played the part of Melissa's understanding, heavy-smoking grandmother Nonna Elvira, until she was taken to a convalescent home.

-In the opening scene, bare-breasted Melissa masturbated and caressed herself in her room in front of a hand-held mirror.
+In the opening scene, bare-breasted Melissa masturbated and caressed herself in her room in front of a hand-held mirror, when she received a phone call.
 She also pleasured herself during a bath with a detachable hand-held shower nozzle aimed at her privates.

 The child seductress also sought riskier extreme contact through sexual encounters with wealthy schoolmate Daniele (Primo Reggiani), first delivering oral sex to him near a swimming pool.
 After experiencing an orgasm in gym class while hanging from a rope and thinking about him, she lost her virginity with him in a more forceful coupling.